mehtadhaval/python-flask-sample-app/README.md

     python tests.py

-If all test pass, it should print following output
+If all tests pass, it should print following output

     ---------------------------------------------------
     Ran 12 tests in 10.233s

     OK